mohasaid/spring-boot-h2-hazelcast/README.md

 ### Build

-To build the project yourself you need run:
+To build the project yourself you need to run:

 ```
 $ mvn package